alangan17/DataEngineerZoomCamp2024/M1-Intro_Prerequisites/readme.md

 ## Create a GitHub Codespace from a repo
 1. Create a new repo in GitHub
-2. Create a new Codespace from the repo
+2. Create a new Codespace from the repo [Codespaces Free Tier](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces)
 3. Connect to the Codespace from Desktop VS Code
 ![Alt text](<Assets/connect_vscode_codespace.png>)